caestradaa/pasta_moisture_daproj/README.md

 This data analytical approach was made to answer specific questions and check some hypotheses about the actual pasta drying process, and help detect pain-points where opportunities can be capitalized.
 Some of the most importants are:
 - Which production line/pasta format has the most variant moisture results?
 Which pasta format tends to be dryer?
 - Does the weight of the pasta samples have any significant impact on the results of the moisture testers?**
-- How much moisture does the pasta lose from the end of the cooling phase to the cutting phase?
+- For Line B: How much moisture does the pasta lose from the end of the cooling phase to the cutting phase?
-- Will it be necessary to modify the drying recipes individually for each drying cell instead of having a single modified recipe for all?
+- For Line C: Will it be necessary to modify the drying recipes individually for each drying cell instead of having a single modified recipe for all?

 ## Data Collection
 The main database is composed by the moisture test results of the pasta from all production lines.
 The pasta moisture is measured at different stages of the drying process using moisture testers, and the obtained data is transferred via an IoT divice to a csv file on the cloud.
 Raw data preview table: